 How bright should your headlamp be?

-- Lower lumens: Good for setting up camp in the dark, reading in the tent, doing close-up work, walking the dog, keeping in an emergency kit, or using anytime you’re in a group (an extremely bright light can be annoying).
+- Low lumens (25+): Good for setting up camp in the dark, reading in the tent, doing close-up work, walking the dog, keeping in an emergency kit, or using anytime you’re in a group (an extremely bright light can be annoying).

-- Higher lumens (200+): Good for running in the dark, night hiking, mountain biking or skiing.
+- Higher lumens (600+): Good for evening mountain biking or skiing.

-The power source for your headlamp can make a big difference in how useful it is for you, since no power means no light.
-If you’re looking for a headlamp for weekend epics, evening runs or walking your dog, then having a rechargeable light is a great option.
-But if you’re about to go backpacking around the world, having a light that uses a widely available battery, like a AA or AAA, is a very good idea.
+Always think about how you’ll recharge your light.
+If you’re looking for a headlamp for weekend epics, evening runs or walking your dog, then a rechargeable light is a great option.
+But if you’re going backpacking around the world, then a light that uses a widely available battery is a very good idea.

-- Rechargeable lights: Give you hassle-free USB recharging with almost any power source from wall outlets, portable power banks, AC chargers or solar chargers (just don’t forget the charging cord, especially if it needs a custom charger).
-Easy to have light with full power ready to go, instead of squeezing the last power out of batteries.
+- Rechargeable lights: Hassle-free USB recharging with almost any power source: wall outlets, portable power banks, AC chargers or solar chargers.
+Just don’t forget the charging cord, especially if it needs a custom charger.
+Easy to have full power ready to go, instead of squeezing the last out of batteries.

-- Replaceable batteries: AA or AAA batteries are easy to replace almost anywhere in the world and provide instant power.
+- Replaceable batteries: AA or AAA batteries are easy to find almost anywhere and provide instant power.
 But you’ll need to bring extra batteries, recycle used ones and buy new ones.

 Some headlamps are powered by both USB or batteries, so you can get the best of both power-source worlds.

 In general, the brighter a light’s output, the shorter its battery life.
-When you look at headlamp specs on mec.ca, you’ll see the “burn time” listed.
-If a headlamp has multiple modes (low, medium, high or flashing), then the amount of time the battery lasts will be different for each mode.
+When you look at headlamp specs on mec.ca, you’ll see “burn time” listed for different modes.
+The amount of time the battery lasts will be different for the modes (low, medium, high or flashing).
 Think about what modes you’ll use the most and find a light that runs efficiently in those modes.

 Batteries and cold weather

-Ever had your phone battery suddenly die in cold weather?
-Similar things can happen with headlamp batteries.
+Ever had your phone battery die in cold weather?
+It can happen with headlamps too.
 If you need a light for prolonged cold-weather use, then look at headlamps with external battery packs.
-External battery packs can easily fit inside your jacket pocket to keep the batteries warm so you can get better performance from your headlamp.
+External battery packs easily fit inside your jacket pocket to keep the batteries warm so you can get better performance.